ros2/rmw_cyclonedds/README.md

     git clone https://github.com/atolab/rmw_cyclonedds
     cd ..
     rosdep install --from src -i
-    colcon build --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCYCLONEDDS_FROM_SOURCE=ON
+    colcon build
     export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp

-If you prefer to install CycloneDDS yourself, set `-DCYCLONEDDS_FROM_SOURCE=OFF`.
-CMake caches this value, so you can omit it between builds
+Optionally, you can `git clone https://github.com/eclipse-cyclonedds/cyclonedds` in your workspace as well.
+If you don't, `rosdep` will download it from the package index.

 This seems to work fine on Linux with a binary ROS2 installation as well as when building ROS2 from source.
 On macOS it has only been tested in a source build on a machine in an "unsupported"